Traumatic Livelihood: Recording and production

-Bean worked on Traumatic Livelihood over a six month period starting in June 2022, and recorded more than 200 songs for the album.
-They considered its writing process their "first attempt at real songwriting", and credited their newfound sobriety with improving their songwriting skills.
+Bean began working Traumatic Livelihood in June 2022 and would go on to record more than 200 songs for the album.
+They considered its writing process their "first attempt at real songwriting" and credited their newfound sobriety with improving their songwriting skills.
 Bean worked primarily with producer Matt Schwartz, alongside Jonny Coffer, John Feldmann, Travis Barker, Imad Royal, Ilan Rubin, Jessica Winter, and others, and recorded material at Destined, Livingston Recording, Noatune and Coffer's home studio in London, and Royal Studio in Los Angeles.
-Bean went into the studio with no fixed ideas to give them more room to express their emotions in their songs, writing lyrics first before working on melodies with their collaborators; they redid any lyrics they considered "too extreme or free-thinking".
-Bean felt their greater openness to taking producers' advice compared to in the past helped them to grow as a songwriter; they credited their main producer with pushing them in this respect, and for making the album sound cohesive.
+Bean went into the studio with no fixed ideas to give them more room to express their emotions in their songs, writing lyrics first before working on melodies with their collaborators; they preferred to write about events they could observe from a "bird's-eye point-of-view" than those they were actively involved in, and redid anything they considered "too extreme or free-thinking".
+Compared to when working on their scrapped debut album, Bean was more open to collaborating with producers, which they felt helped them to grow as a songwriter; they credited their main producer with pushing them in this respect and for making the album sound cohesive.
 Though finding it difficult to highlight any specific musical influences on the album, Bean cited "life and living a very new fresh version of life" as Traumatic Livelihoods biggest influence, alongside the "glamour" of theatre.

 The first three songs written for Traumatic Livelihood were its title track, "Favourite Toy", and "Shit Show", which helped establish its direction; Bean cited the latter song as the first that made them feel "secure in the album process".
 "Piggie", another track written early on in production, was intended to act as a bridge between Worldwide Torture and the album but was not originally intended to appear on its track listing.
 They wrote the song three months after leaving rehab, after looking at pictures from their past and reflecting on the surrounding events.
-Bean wrote "Fish" during a period of writer's block and was initially dissatisfied with the song, but later became more fond of it.
+Bean wrote "Fish" during a period of writer's block and was initially dissatisfied with the song but later became more fond of it.
 Bean cited "Black Dress" and "Stockholm Butterfly" as the hardest songs to write for the album emotionally.
 The latter song, "Charm Bracelet", and the unreleased "Sock Puppet" were written after they attempted to pursue a legal case against their abuser, which was thrown out due to their evidence being deemed unviable for court.
 When deciding its track listing, Bean aimed to make Traumatic Livelihood "feel optimistic in some way and not just rotting in my pain".
-None of the songs Bean wrote prior to entering rehab made it onto the album; they attempted a "mashup" between their old and new songs at one point, but ultimately decided that their old songs were not as good and no longer represented them as a person.
+None of the songs Bean wrote prior to entering rehab made it onto the album; they attempted a "mashup" between their old and new songs at one point but ultimately decided that their old songs were not as good and no longer represented them as a person.